CIRALabs/DNS-Based-VCs-and-Trust-Registries-ID/draft-latour-dns-and-digital-trust.md

 ## Benefits of Public Keys in the DNS

 Hosting the public keys in TLSA records provides a stronger mechanism for the verifier to verify the issuer with, as they are able to perform a cryptographic challenge against the DID using the corresponding TLSA records, or against the domain using the corresponding {{verificationMethod}} in the DID document.
-The accessibility of the public keys is also beneficial, as the verifier only needs to resolve the DID document on the distributed ledger and can perform the remainder of the cryptographic verification process using data available in the DNS, potentially limiting the burden of having to interoperate with a multitude of different distributed ledger technologies and transactions for key access.
+The accessibility of the public keys is also beneficial, as the verifier does not need to resolve the DID document on a distributed ledger system they do not support to access the key material.
+This limits the burden of having to interoperate with a multitude of different distributed ledger technologies and transactions.

 # Digital Credential Verification using DIDs and the DNS